An Exploration of the Difference Between Leadership and Management

 Change is a necessity in every organization, but that doesn’t mean it’s always welcome.
 If your organization is struggling with implementing and communicating change to your employees, then get the best tips from the blog post below:

-The difference between leadership and management runs so deep that even the questions that leaders ask themselves are different from the ones managers ask themselves.
+The difference between leadership and management runs so deep that even the questions that leaders ask themselves are different from the ones managers contemplate.

-This is something our contributor Williams highlights as a particularly important distinction between leaders and managers.
+This is something our contributor Williams highlights as a particularly important difference between leadership and management:

 Rhonda Y Williams